WAD2-Team-5B/Pantry/README.md

 - git checkout NAME (navigate to branch)
 - from branch then intially register it with main through git push -u origin NAMEOFBRANCH
 - when ready to merge - git checkout main and then git merge NAMEOFBRANCHTOMERGE
 - potential for branches within branches - decide within pairs
+- pull to get others new branches
 - always pull before pushing